autay27/boccam/report.md

 - Elm is awesome but it's SO strict about always needing to handle errors perfectly, I really felt the downside of functional programming and strict typing systems when trying to develop the prototype quickly.
 At the same time, these errors were useful because you could nearly always trace back to the exact bit of code where something failed.
 - Testing was so hard, because Elm is really only set up to test functions _without_ side effects, but my thing needs to have either side effects or a simulation of them, for the nondeterminism.
 - Well, need to do the user evaluation thing, then I'll have a lot more to say..

-how could this project be extended, what flaws could be fixed up. endless list...

-- Minor details of occam 1 (see checklist) esp. processes
-- Enforcement of rules at compile time, such as processes not sharing channels / no variable shadowing / etc.
-- Boolean datatype for control structures variables
-- Strings/characters datatype for interactivity
-- Screen that isn't pixel based but instead can draw shapes/lines/etc directly (requires more data types at the very least)
-- Good automated testing
-- Code linting, automatic indentation
-- Line numbers for error messages; clearer and helpful error messages in the style of Elm
-- Using codemirror

 ## Future work
 what directions could a further full student project go